Stewardship of Play

 Those conditions of my childhood, of course, have been severely constrained in schools and care in our interest in safety, but that play was powerful.
 Today a world-wide movement strives to correct the absence of play, because we have overwhelming evidence of its benefits for children and communities.
 Opportunities for play optimize life.
 Play can change the world.

 Before we can fix this, we have to have a shared understanding the concept of play.
-That’s the beginning; we have to do that work.
-Together.
+That’s the beginning, and we have to do that work.
+Brains work better together.

 An Invitation

-Stewardship, the care for play to flourish, requires a close look at what we mean by play.
-The common discourses are massively diverse, and, from what I have seen, don’t address how to establish the best conditions for its growth.
-Plus, I see lots of use of the word play without assurance the word refers to the same thing.
+Stewardship, a tending to the conditions for play to flourish, requires first looking at what we mean by play.
+The common discourses are often diverse, and, from what I have seen, haven’t begun by defining what we mean, much less address how to establish the best conditions for it to grow.
+We have lots of use of the word play without assurance the word refers to the same thing.

 Children learn through play.